Decima2/Decima2Toolkit/README.md

 from decima2 import individual_nlp_explanation

 # Load your text
-text1 = "the cat sat on the mat" text2= "the dog lay on the mat" model_name = "bert-base-uncased"
+text1 = "the cat sat on the mat and it purred" text2= "the dog lay upon the mat and it barked" model_name = "bert-base-uncased"

 </pre>